 Club Founder and Director

 Coach Eli founded the Jacksonville Athletic Club in 2013, and he works with athletes in all disciplines, focusing in on the pole vault, javelin, combined events and jumps.
-In just 6 years at the helm of the JAC, he has helped the club do some great things.
+In just 9 years at the helm of the JAC, he has helped the club do some great things.
 Since 2013, JAC athletes have been able to break over 100 school records at 24 different Jacksonville schools, they have qualified over 80 athletes to the state meet, winning 90 medals, including 13 state champions (6 in 2015!).
 In 2017 Coach Eli was able to coach 10 state-runner ups, which we think might be a state record....On the national scene the JAC has had eight USATF Junior National Qualifiers, multiple All-Americans, National Champions, and a National Championship meet record holder!
-In 2018 Coach Eli became the only coach in Florida high school history to have coached 2 girls to jump over 20' in the long jump and 40' in the triple jump (Nicole Green in 2015 and Caroline Johnston in 2018).
+In 2018 Coach Eli became the only coach in Florida high school history to have coached 2 girls to jump over 20' in the long jump and 40' in the triple jump (Nicole Greene in 2015 and Caroline Johnston in 2018).
 Coach Eli also coached the 2015 (Nicole Greene), 2019 (Laine Roberts) and 2021 (Audrey Wuerffel) Florida Times-Union Female Track and Field Athlete of the Year!

 Athletes of all levels have improved under Coach Eli's watch.
 Some JAC athletes had some fast improvements, such as the following: Cory Dyer (Oakleaf) improved his high jump from 5'8" to 6'8" in 6 months, Zoe Harper (Ponte Vedra) improved her pole vault from 8'6" to 12' in less than a year, Nathan Jeffers (Bolles) improved his decathlon score over 800 points in less than a year, Sean O'Linn (Ponte Vedra) improved his 800m time from 2:00.21 to 1:57.84 in one week (it's a great story!) and Lauren Boswell (Bolles) went from never throwing a javelin to placing 4th at nationals over the course of a summer (130'3")!